areekaras/areekaras.github.io/draft/6_2025-06-16-when-to-break-your-own-rules-my-journey-to-singapore.md

 This philosophy was governed by a set of personal rules.
 One of the firmest was this: Travel the world, but your home base is India.
 I resisted all suggestions to become an expat.
 I was a traveler, not an emigrant.

+This final chapter of my prologue series is about adaptation.
+It follows the story of developing the internal mindset needed for success, which I detailed in the previous post about [the power of proving myself right and working in silence](https://shibiliareekara.com/posts/i-proved-them-wrong-then-said-nothing-at-all/).

 These principles gave me confidence and direction.
 Until a sudden market shift put them to the ultimate test.

 ## When the Plan Evaporates